Search Knowledge Base by Keyword

-So, your kids essentially (a) have constructive ownership until 21 year of age, (b) are considered a 5% shareholder and (c) are ineligible for education assistance.
+Therefore, your kids essentially (a) have constructive ownership until 21 year of age, (b) are considered a 5% shareholder and (c) are ineligible for education assistance.
 And as mentioned through this book, special rules kick in for a 2% shareholder (or 5% shareholder in this case) triggering tax consequences for benefits received.
-Therefore the benefit might kick in around senior year in undergraduate school, and certainly for any graduate or post-degree education.
+Therefore, the benefit might kick in around senior year in undergraduate school, and certainly for any graduate or post-degree education.

 Under Section 127, reimbursable education includes any form of instruction or training that improves or develops the capabilities of an individual, and is not limited to job-related or degree programs.
 However, qualified expenses do not include meals, lodging and transportation.

-A written plan must be drafted and employees must be notified of the benefit.
+A written plan must be drafted, and employees must be notified of the benefit.
 Therefore we suggest having each employee sign a notice that explains the benefits, and that they have read and understand the benefits.
 And no other benefits can be offered as an alternative- in other words, you cannot provide additional pay or bonus for employees who do not use the educational assistance program.

 Improving Current Work Skills

 To be able to deduct education expense as a small business tax deduction, the education must either-

 - Maintain or improves skills required in your existing business, or,

 - Is required by law or regulation to maintain your professional status through continuing education credits such as attorneys, accountants, real estate agents, mortgage lenders, etc.